docker/docs/docker-for-mac/osxfs-caching.md

 6. Containers **_may_** retain file data and metadata (including directory structure, existence of nodes, etc) indefinitely and this cache **_may_** desynchronize from the file system state of the host.
-Implementors are encouraged to expire caches when host file system changes occur but, due to platform limitations, may be unable to do this in any specific timeframe.
+Implementors should expire caches when host file system changes occur, but this may be difficult to do on a guaranteed timeframe due to platform limitations.

 7. If changes to the mount source directory are present on the host file system, those changes **_may_** be lost when the `delegated` mount